‘I was never looking to make a pop album,’ claimedRead more...

-In early 1998, Bernard Temple was facing two charges of murder in the first degree in San Francisco when the jury issued a verdict of not guilty on both accounts.
-Temple, who faced prosecution for murders committed in 1988 and 1991, was dubbed the Soul Jacker because, as an article in the SF Weekly explained, ‘he believes that when he kills someone he acquires the soul of the victim and thereby makes himself stronger.’
+In early 1998 Bernard Temple was facing two charges of murder in the first degree in San Francisco when the jury issued a verdict of not guilty on both accounts.
+Temple, who was accused of murders committed in 1988 and 1991, was dubbed the Soul Jacker because, as an article in the SF Weekly explained, ‘he believes that when he kills someone he acquires the soul of the victim and thereby makes himself stronger.’

-Around the same time, somewhere outside of Los Angeles, a thirty-four-year-old musician called Mark Oliver Everett admitted himself into a meditation retreat following the suicide of his sister in 1996 and the recent revelation that his mother was dying from lung cancer.
-Everett, known to his fans as E, the frontman of the acclaimed cult group Eels, had been writing material for what was to become their second album, Electro-Shock Blues, a record which documented both his sister’s death and his own mental and emotional collapse.
+Around the same time, somewhere outside of Los Angeles, a thirty-four-year-old musician called Mark Oliver Everett admitted himself into a meditation retreat following the suicide of his sister two years earlier and the recent revelation that his mother was dying from lung cancer.
+Everett, known to his fans as E, the frontman of the acclaimed cult group Eels, had been writing material for what was to become their second album Electro-Shock Blues, a record which documented both his sister’s death and his own mental and emotional collapse.
 But the experience was taking its toll and some time away from family, friends and the music industry was what E would need to come to terms with his life.

 When E returned home from his meditation, he had begun to develop the concept for an album which, unlike Electro-Shock Blues, would not be told from the first-person perspective and instead portrayed an array of outrageous characters.
-Soon afterwards, Eels – then consisting of E, long-time drummer Butch and new bassist Adam Siegel – had reconvened in a studio for rehearsals in preparation for their upcoming Electro-Shock Blues tour and it was during these sessions that another track, Souljacker part I, would begin to develop.
+Soon afterwards, Eels – then consisting of E, long-time drummer Butch and new bassist Adam Siegel – had reconvened in a studio for rehearsals in preparation for their upcoming Electro-Shock Blues tour and it was during these sessions that another track, Souljacker Part I, would begin to develop.
 The song told the story of a young couple, Johnny and Mary, brother and sister who indulged in their incestious love affair in a ‘trailer park of broken hearts.’
-Eventually, E decided to change the name from Mary to Sally in order to avoid confusion with another track, Mother Mary, which would surface several years later on their sixth album, Blinking Lights and Other Revelations.
-Souljacker part I was first previewed during the Electro-Shock tour and recorded during the sessions for their next album, Daisies of the Galaxy, the following spring.
+Souljacker Part I was first previewed during the Electro-Shock tour and recorded during the sessions for their next album, Daisies of the Galaxy, the following spring.

 E took inspiration from a girl he once knew, who had suffered from excessive body hair as a child and had been dubbed ‘gorilla girl’ by her class mates, causing her to plead with her mother to shave her.
 Changing the protagonist to a boy, the song began with E writing, ‘Coming home from the school today, crying all along the way.
 Ain’t no way for a boy to be, begging ma to shave me please.’
 Impressed with the result, Parish returned home to England to work on new ideas and in January 2001 he arrived back in Los Angeles with several more tracks, which would eventually become What is This Note?, That’s Not Really Funny and World of Shit.